TerjeLafton/yang-rs/notes.md

 - Remember to fix Uses augment statment.
 It is just parsed now, but it needs to be stored in the context of the Uses statement
 - Consider which structs in the yang module has to be public to the user. (groupings are never part of the YangFile they get in return)
+- If a Uses is not resolved, it remains in the data tree.
+Not sure what is best practice here.